misszahra/nashenas_telegram_bot/README.md

 Tempelate to create a telegram bot in python.

 ## How To Run
-1.set your telegram bot token as envirment variabel `TELEGRAM_BOT_TOKEN`:
+1.set your telegram bot token as envirment variable `TELEGRAM_BOT_TOKEN`:
 ```
 export TELEGRAM_BOT_TOKEN=<your_telegram_bot_token>